{{flagHref}}

 Nanoelectronics, high-performance composites

-High thermal conductivity; facilitates heat dissipation
+High thermal conductivity; critical for heat dissipation

 Radiation Shielding